llesoil/input_sensitivity/README.md

 Once this statement is proved, we use the properties of an input video (e.g. height, width, spatial and temporal complexity, etc.) to **find a configuration optimizing a performance for this video** (in our case minimize the bitrate of the video compression).

-We propose an approach, Inputec, that finds a configuration tailored for inputs.
+We propose to compare several State-of the-art approaches finding a configuration tailored for inputs.

-The second research question is :
-RQ2.
-Can we use Inputec to find configurations adapted to input videos?

 We detail the results of our experiment in the related paper.